New Patients

 How old should I be when I have my first gyn exam?

 Often this question is approached from an "age" perspective.
 However, in order to answer this question it is important to consider your particular needs in terms of your reproductive system development, sexual history and future sexual intentions, and any problems that you may be experiencing.
-Generally speaking, a teen who is still receiving regular care from her pediatrician and who is not sexually active (and has never been sexually active and doesn't expect to become sexually active), and who is not experiencing any gynecologic symptoms (such as abnormal bleeding, painful periods, breast problems, etc.) can continue to receive care from her pediatrician.
+Generally speaking, a teen who is still receiving regular care from their pediatrician and who is not sexually active (and has never been sexually active and doesn't expect to become sexually active), and who is not experiencing any gynecologic symptoms (such as abnormal bleeding, painful periods, breast problems, etc.) can continue to receive care from their pediatrician.
 However, we strongly recommend that proper gynecologic care be established BEFORE becoming sexually active.
 Sexually active teens should receive regularly scheduled gynecologic care.

 I have my period…should I still come in for my appointment?